YoshidomeGroup-Hydration/PorousGen/README.md

 ```

 A 3D porous structure with 100^3 voxels of size 20 nm is generated.
-TIFF image files of the generated structure will be saved automatically in the result directory.
+PNG image files of the generated structure will be saved automatically in the result directory.

 ### Using analysis scripts corresponding to each section of the manuscript